open-telemetry/opentelemetry-dotnet/docs/trace/getting-started/README.md

 What does the above program do?

-The program creates an `ActivitySource` which represents [OpenTelemetry Tracer](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#tracer).
+The program creates an `ActivitySource` which represents an [OpenTelemetry Tracer](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#tracer).
-The activitysource instance is used to start an `Activity` which represent [OpenTelemetry Span](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#span).
+The `ActivitySource` instance is used to start an `Activity` which represents an [OpenTelemetry Span](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#span).
 An OpenTelemetry
 [TracerProvider](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#tracerprovider)
-configured to subscribe to the activities from the source `MyCompany.MyProduct.MyLibrary`, and export it to `ConsoleExporter`.
+is configured to subscribe to the activities from the source `MyCompany.MyProduct.MyLibrary`, and export it to `ConsoleExporter`.
 `ConsoleExporter` simply displays it on the console.